mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 }
 ```
 The returned SQL can be directly pasted at the `mysql` prompt, which is
-quite convenient in case the Mongo command does not behave as expected.
+quite convenient in case the MongoDB® command does not behave as expected.

-## MongoDB Node.JS Driver
+## MongoDB® Node.JS Driver

-As all client libraries implement and depend on the the Mongo wire API,
+As all client libraries implement and depend on the the MongoDB® wire protocol,
-all client libraries should work with _mongodbprotocol_.
+all client libraries should work with _nosqlprotocol_.
 However, the
 only client library that has been used and that has been verified to work
 is version 3.6 of the [MongoDB Node.JS Driver](https://mongodb.github.io/node-mongodb-native/).

 In principle, the only thing that needs to be altered in an existing
-MongoDB Node.JS program is to change the uri string that typically
+_MongoDB Node.JS_ program is to change the uri string that typically
 is something like
 ```
 const uri = "mongodb+srv://<user>:<password>@<cluster-url>?writeConcern=majority";